RobinFlikkema/TinyLoRa/README.md

 ## License

 This library was written by [ClemensRiederer](https://github.com/ClemensRiederer/TinyLoRa-BME280).
-We've modified it to support channel/datarate selections and made small changes so it works with the Adafruit Feather 32u4 LoRa and the Adafruit Feather M0 LoRa.
-We've added examples for using this library to transmit sensor data over a single channel or multiple channels to The Things Network.
+Adafruit [modified it](https://github.com/adafruit/TinyLoRa) to support channel/datarate selections and made small changes so it works with the Adafruit Feather 32u4 LoRa and the Adafruit Feather M0 LoRa.
+Adafruit added examples for using this library to transmit sensor data over a single channel or multiple channels to The Things Network.

 This open source code is licensed under the LGPL license (see [LICENSE](LICENSE) for details).